nayan32biswas/mongodb-odm/docs/tutorial/indexes.md

 ## Define indexes in MongoDB-ODM

-To create indexes we will define the `indexes` field in the `Config` class.
+To create indexes we will define the `indexes` field in the `ODMConfig` class.

 We declare `indexes` field with class `IndexModel` that are imported from `mongodb_odm`.
 But `IndexModel` was directly imported from <a href="https://pymongo.readthedocs.io/en/stable/" class="external-link" target="_blank">PyMongo</a>.
 Visit the PyMongo <a href="https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html?highlight=IndexModel#pymongo.collection.Collection.create_indexes" class="external-link" target="_blank">create_indexes doc</a> for details.